-Native Languages of the Americas: Guarani Indian Legends
+Native Languages of the Americas: Guarani Indian Legends, Stories, and Myths

-This is our collection of links to Guarani folktales and traditional stories that can be read online.
+This is our collection of links to Guarani legends and traditional stories that can be read online.

 We have indexed our Native American legends section